 Prior to joining Jones Day in 2017, Samir was senior director for cybersecurity policy for the National Security Council at The White House.
 He led the team responsible for cyber incident responses, chaired the interagency body that reviewed proposed cyber operations, directed evaluation of legislative proposals concerning reform of the Electronic Communications Privacy Act, and regularly worked with international cyber counterparts, including leading an interagency delegation to India and coordinating the campaign to gain acceptance of U.S.-proposed international cyber norms.

-Samir also served as associate deputy attorney general at the DOJ, where his responsibilities included overseeing the development of proposals to modernize the Computer Fraud and Abuse Act and other cybercrime laws, supervising evaluation of telecommunications license applications for significant national security risks, and representing the DOJ in White House cybersecurity meetings and international negotiations, such as China's agreement not to engage in cyber-enabled intellectual property theft for commercial gain.
+Samir also served as associate deputy attorney general at the Department of Justice (DOJ), where his responsibilities included overseeing the development of proposals to modernize the Computer Fraud and Abuse Act and other cybercrime laws, supervising evaluation of telecommunications license applications for significant national security risks, and representing the DOJ in White House cybersecurity meetings and international negotiations, such as China's agreement not to engage in cyber-enabled intellectual property theft for commercial gain.

-Previously, Samir was a partner at a leading international law firm where his practice involved litigation and counseling on privacy, data security, and law enforcement issues; representing clients in proceedings and investigations before the FCC and FTC; and litigating internet law issues of first impression for telecommunications and broadband providers, defense companies, online service and application providers, and other technology companies.
+Previously, Samir was a partner at a leading international law firm where his practice involved litigation and counseling on privacy, data security, and law enforcement issues; representing clients in proceedings and investigations before the Federal Communications Commission (FCC) and Federal Trade Commission (FTC); and litigating internet law issues of first impression for telecommunications and broadband providers, defense companies, online service and application providers, and other technology companies.

 The following represents experience acquired prior to joining Jones Day.